bukart/jQuery-dlsldr/README.md

                                                     // while using 'auto' the height for all
                                                     // headers is the height of the highest
                                                     // header
-        'gapSize'               : 0,                // the minimal gap between two clashing
+        'gapSize'               : 10,               // the minimal gap between two clashing
                                                     // headers
                                                     // allowed values: number >= 0
         'clickable'             : true,             // true: clicking on a header scrolls to
                                                     // the corresponding content
-        'draggable'             : true,             // true: headers can be dragged 'preventClickEvent'     : true,             // true: calls stopPropagation() and
+        'draggable'             : true,             // true: headers can be dragged 'touchdrag'             : true,             // true: headers can be dragged with
+                                                    // touch events
+        'snapping'              : true,             // true: headers will snap to center
+                                                    // if moved near to the center 'snappingDistance'      : 25,               // distance to snap headers 'centerAfterDragging'   : true,             // true: centers the current item when
+                                                    // mouse releases
+        'centerAfterTouchDrag'  : true,             // true: centers the current item when
-                                                    // preventDefault() for the click event
+                                                    // touch event ends
-        'preventDragEvent'      : true,             // true: calls stopPropagation() and
+        'preventClickEvent'     : true,             // true: calls preventDefault() for the
+                                                    // click event
-                                                    // preventDefault() for the click and
+        'preventDragEvent'      : true,             // true: calls preventDefault() for the
-                                                    // move events while dragging
-        'style'                 : {}                // some styles to be initially applied
+                                                    // click and move events while dragging 'preventTouchEvent'     : false,            // true: calls preventDefault() 'style'                 : {}                // some styles to be initially applied
                                                     // to each header
     },